 *Source: Oral tradition, Egypt.
 Retold by Howard Schwartz in Elijah’s Violin and other Jewish Fairy Tales, Harper and Rowe, 1983.

 Instrumentation: Violin, Flute, Cello, Piano

-Cast: Princess Shulamit, mezzo soprano (or soprano); Prince Raphael, tenor; Auntie Malka, mezzo soprano (may double Shulamit); Zohara, soprano; Mycologist (mushroom gatherer)/Elijah, bass; Children of the Forest and various other roles, S/A or Children’s Chorus, Narrator (for shorter version).
+Cast: Princess Shulamit, mezzo soprano (or soprano); Prince Raphael, tenor; Auntie Malka, mezzo soprano (may double Shulamit); Zohara, soprano; Mycologist (mushroom gatherer)/Elijah, bass; Children of the Forest and various other roles, S/A Children’s Chorus.

 “Bracha,” source for violin theme in the opera, recorded by Opus Two–William Terwilliger, violin, and Andrew Cooperstock, piano.